jrean/laravel-user-verification/README.md

 Do something if the verification fails.

-#### Attributes/Properties
+#### Custom attributes/properties

-The five (5) following protected attributes/properties should be extended and customized to your needs.
+To customize the package behaviour and the redirects you can implement and customize five (5) attributes/properties:

 * `$redirectIfVerified = '/';`